-Welcome to the DEN at Elaine Primary School - Developing Education through Nurture.
+Welcome to the DEN - Developing Education through Nurture.

-The nurture group is small, typically 6 children at a time, and is structured for pupils showing signs of behavioural, social or emotional difficulties, particularly those who may be experiencing distress of disruption outside of school.
+The nurture group is small, typically 6 to 8 children at a time, and is structured for pupils showing signs of behavioural, social or emotional difficulties, particularly those who may be experiencing distress or disruption outside of school.

 Elaine’s nurture and pastoral care can assist pupils to develop positive self-esteem, take healthy risks and set goals.
 The DEN also gives parents/carers practical support and strategies they can use at home with their children.

-Working together, we enhance their strengths and build resilience as well as develop their sense of general wellbeing.
-Excellent pastoral care is much more than just being nice to a child, it's putting a child's need at the centre of the school's operation.
+Excellent pastoral care is much more than just being nice to a child, it’s putting a child’s need at the centre of the schools operation.

 Below are some of the techniques we use with our children.

 Yoga encourages mindfulness, self-confidence, trust, a sense of calmness, self-acceptance as well as reducing anxiety and stress.

 Mindfulness sessions can improve the mental, emotional, social and wellbeing of the children who take part.
 It has been shown to reduce stress, anxiety and bad behaviour.
 By taking just 5 or 10 minutes after break and lunch, children can calm down and prepare themselves ready for learning.
 It can help children pay greater attention and be more focused in lessons.